landoscar/landoscar/README.md

 I am neurodivergent, I am open to say this because i am deadass not scared of some people on a pony game.

 ⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔⏔ > yes , i am a female formula one fan. its not a suprise. ive been a fan of oscar piastri since his formula renault days, and will still continue to be a fan of him. do not interact with me if your toxic towards female f1 fans.
+Ive been a fan of Arvid Lindblad since his F4 Days.

 𓊆ྀི❤︎𓊇ྀི > i do NOT give two shits about max verstappens's wdc titles. he is a driver, not a god. its not the end of the world if max verstappen loses a title.